-General Information 8 How does financing work and where Before you start 8 does the money come from?
-68 Financing with your own resources and initial takings 70 What are my strengths?
-14 Credit financing from financial institutions 74 Personal qualifications 14 Bank loans with public funding 75 Where do I fit in?
-17 Further funding options 78 Crowd-funding and crowd-investing 79 Legal Questions and Taxes 24 What legal form should I choose?
+General Information How does financing work and where does Before you start 8 the money come from?
+Financing with your own resources and initial takings 68 What are my strengths?
+Credit financing from financial institutions 70 Personal qualifications 14 Bank loans with public funding 71 Where do I fit in?
+17 Further funding options 74 Crowd-funding and crowd-investing 75 Legal Questions and Taxes What legal form should I choose?
 26 What sort of insurance do I need?
-80 A selection of legal forms and their special features 28 Personal insurance 82 What else needs to be taken into account 38 Business insurance 85 What name should I choose?
-38 Key criteria when naming a company 39 Sustainability in business models 88 What taxes do I have to pay?
-43 Small business operator regulation 44 For the near future 92 Additional institutions to be aware of 92 How do I plan my business?
-48 Where can I find more help?
-97 Essential elements of a business model 50 Helpful websites 98 Business plan 51 Important terms and names 99 How do I start writing my business plan?
-53 What should I include in my business plan?
-54 Imprint 102 Financial Plan 58 Capital requirement and investment planning 60 The profitability forecast 62 Liquidity planning 66
+A selection of legal forms and their special features 28 Personal insurance 78 What name should I choose?
+36 Business insurance 81 Key criteria when naming a company 38 What taxes do I have to pay?
+40 For the near future Small business operator regulation 41 Additional institutions to be aware of 84 Where can I find more help?
+89 How do I plan my Business?
+Helpful websites 90 Essential elements of a business model 46 Important terms and names 91 Business plan 47 = How do I start writing my business plan?
+49 lmpr int 94 What should I include in my business plan?
+50 Financial Plan Capital requirement and investment planning 56 The profitability forecast 58 Liquidity planning 62